turial-diva/luna-multi-app-agent/README.md

 | AWS IAM | Access control between AWS resources |
 | Amazon CloudWatch / AgentCore Observability | Logs, traces, debugging, and monitoring |

 ---

+## Frontend & Agent Backend

+Luna's user-facing web application was built with **Lovable**, providing the interface for onboarding, authentication, connecting external services, and interacting with the agent.

+The core autonomous agent runs separately on **AWS**.
+Luna was built with the **Strands Agents SDK**, powered by **Amazon Bedrock**, and deployed to **Amazon Bedrock AgentCore Runtime**.
+The frontend connects to this backend through **Amazon API Gateway and AWS Lambda**, allowing user requests from the web app to trigger Luna's live agent workflows.

+In simple terms:

+**Lovable Frontend → API Gateway → AWS Lambda → AgentCore Runtime → Strands Agent → Amazon Bedrock → External Tools**

+The frontend is the interface; the autonomous reasoning, tool orchestration, approval handling, and execution happen in the AWS agent backend.

+---